RocketChat/docs-old/bots/create-and-run-a-bot/rasa-bot/README.md

 **2. configure the bot**

-* open `rasa-kick-starter/bot_rasa` folder and update the `credentials.yml` file with Rasa bot's username, password, and Rocket.Chat URL:
+* open the `rasa-kick-starter/bot_rasa` folder and update the `credentials.yml` file with Rasa bot's username, password, and Rocket.Chat URL:

 ```yaml
 rocketchat: